-Solar Skills: London is a project run by Solar Energy UK and the Mayor of London.
+Solar Skills London is a project run by Solar Energy UK, the Mayor of London, and MCS.

-Solar Skills: London will support London’s contribution to the UK’s roll-out of clean energy infrastructure.
-The Mayor of London has a specific commitment to deploying 1GW of solar PV in the city by 2030 as part of its climate change objectives, and new solutions have been developed to make planning these projects easier, including the London Solar Opportunity Map.
+Solar Skills London will support London’s contribution to the UK’s roll-out of clean energy infrastructure.
+The Mayor of London has a specific commitment to deploying 1.5GW of solar PV in the city by 2030 as part of its climate change objectives, and new solutions have been developed to make planning these projects easier, including the London Solar Opportunity Map.

 London has significant rooftop solar potential, in particular, and is host to innovative solar projects.
 These include, for example, Hackney Light and Power, a company launched by Hackney Council to provide renewable energy services, and Solar Together, the group-buying scheme which has seen wide take-up in the capital.